KCcode/hangman/README.md

 # Hangman

-This is a project used to practice C as I work work through K&R.
+This is a project used to practice C as I work through K&R.